Ilonczai-Andras/Web-development-projects/README.md

 ## About this Repository

-This repository serves as a portfolio of embedded systems projects, showcasing skills in Python programming and hardware interaction on platforms like the Raspberry Pi.
-Future additions may include projects focusing on IoT (Internet of Things), automation, and real-time systems.
+This repository serves as a portfolio of web development projects, showcasing skills in web development.